kirbysayshi/vash/README.md

     -h, --help                          output usage information
     -t, --target-namespace <namespace>  Assign template to a <namespace>.
 Recommended is `vash.helpers.tplcache` for view engine compatibility
-    -p, --property-name [name]          Assign template to property named <name>.
+    -p, --property-name [name]          Assign template to property named [name].
 Defaults to filename, and requires --target-namespace.
     -f, --file <file>                   Compile the template in <file>
     -j, --json <json>                   Pass options to the Vash compiler.
 See docs for valid options.
-    -o, --out <path>                    Write template into <path> directory -u, --uglify                        Uglify the template, safely
+    -o, --out <path>                    Write template into <path>' directory -u, --uglify                        Uglify the template, safely
     -a, --no-autolink                   Wrap each template in `vash.link`.
-    -r, --render [json]                 Render the template using <json> as the model.
-If <json> is not valid json, assume a filename and load those contents as json.
+    -r, --render [json]                 Render the template using [json] as the model.
+If [json] is not valid json, assume a filename and load those contents as json.
     -s, --separator [separator]         Templates are auto-named by concatenating the file path with [separator] --helper                            Assume the input is a to-be-compiled helper --helpers <file>                    Execute these compiled helpers